brunocarne/vmPing/README.md

 * Favorites.
 Easily save a collections of hosts to be recalled instantly at a later time.
 * Aliases.
 You can assign a friendly display name for any given host.
 * Traceroute.
 For the hostname, enter _T/HOSTNAME_ to perform a traceroute.
-* DNS forward and reverse lookups.
-For the hostname, enter _D/NAME_OR_IP_ to perform a DNS lookup.
+* DNS forward and reverse lookups with detailed record data (A/AAAA/CNAME/MX/TXT/NS/SOA) and multi-resolver propagation checks.
+Use the DNS Lookup menu (Ctrl-D) or enter _D/NAME_OR_IP_ in a probe to run a lookup.
 * Specify any number of hosts from the command line to instantly begin pinging when the application opens.
 * Specify a file containing a list of hosts to load and instantly ping when the application launches.
 * Command line usage: